-- part of speech change: nouns can be verbified - emailed is a common new verb coined after the noun email - morphological productivity: prefixes and suffixes can be added - e.g., I can speak of un-email-able for someone who you can't reach by email. - words entering and exiting the lexicon, e.g.: - thou, or spleet 'split' (Hamlet III.2.10) are on their way out - d'oh seems to be entering
+- · part of speech change: nouns can be verbified - tabled is a new verb coined after the noun table - Calvin: I like to verb words.
+Hobbes: What?
+Calvin: I take nouns and adjectives and use them as verbs.
+Remember when "access" was a thing?
+Now, it's something you do.
+It got verbed.
+Verbing weirds language.
+Hobbes: Maybe we can eventually make language a complete impediment to understanding. - morphological productivity: prefixes and suffixes can be added - e.g., I can speak of un-email-able for someone who you can't reach by email. - words entering and exiting the lexicon, e.g.: - thou, or spleet 'split' (Hamlet III.2.10) are on their way out - SARS and wifi (or wi-fi) have entered recently